Inside: Instructions and video tutorial that show you how to knit moss stitch for both right and left handed knitters.

 Bind off in pattern means that as you bind off you keep the stitch pattern going while you work the bind off.

-Now that you know how to knit moss stitch practice your new skill with the Moss Stitch Washcloths pattern by clicking the button below.
+Now that you know how to knit the moss stitch practice your new skill with the free Moss Stitch Washcloths pattern.

 Lesson 6: How to Knit Moss Stitch Video Tutorial